Skip to main content

 What is the difference between compound interest and simple interest?

-Simple interest is calculated only on your original principal — $10,000 at 7% for 30 years yields $21,000 in interest.
+Simple interest is calculated only on your original principal: $10,000 at 7% for 30 years yields $21,000 in interest.
 Compound interest on the same deposit yields over $71,000.
-The gap widens dramatically with time, which is why compound interest is the foundation of long-term wealth building.
+The gap widens with every extra year.

 How does compounding frequency affect my balance?